In this week's episode...

 The article shares the research on how much grades have risen over the last few decades and it shows that grades have increased the most in upper income schools.
 Mark recommends that our listeners subscribe to Inside Higher Ed's admissions newsletter.
 Scott has told our listeners to just email him directly at email@example.com

 and let him know you listen to the YCBK podcast and you want to receive the Inside Higher Ed newsletter.
 Scott has asked that you share your email, name, email address, and job title.
 He said to put parent for your title if you are not an educator.
 You can follow Scott on Twitter @ScottJaschik.
+This article titled "High School Grades: Higher and Higher", was written on July 17th, 2017.

 In this week's book discussion (13:58): of Chapter 11 of 171 Answers: to the Most-Asked College Admissions Questions we discuss the two primary ways that colleges evaluate your kid’s application.